Investing vs Trading: What’s the difference?

 |Expected return||8-10% return per month||15-20% return per annum (compounded).|

 |Brokerage charges||Very fewer brokerage charges are involved due to buying and holding strategy.||Trading involves high brokerage due to frequent buying and selling.|

 |Involvement required||Investors make the sound investment after deep study of a company and relax afterward.||Require active involvement in the market to find the correct time to enter and exit in order to book profits.|

-If you can daily spend hours for the market, then trading suits you.
-However, if you can’t give so much time daily and consistently, then investing is a better approach for you.
+However, if you planning to choose one approach, think about the time that you can spend ‘daily’ on market activities.
+If you can daily spend hours in the market, then trading suits you.
+Otherwise, investing is a better approach for you.

 Finally, comes your preference.
 As discussed in the post many people enjoy the game of trading while many wants to be relaxed once they invested their money.
 Your personal preference has a high weight for selecting your style.